Malik825/build-tools-showcase/README.md

 ## Project Overview

 This project aims to solidify the understanding of modern front-end development workflows by creating a small web application.
-It includes features like a theme switcher, filtering, sorting, and unit tests.
+It includes features like a theme switcher, filtering, sorting, footer, and unit tests.

+## Style implementation

+utilized sass to ensure effective styling and also a way to modularize out styles for readability, performance and cross browser compatibility

 ## Setup and Run Instructions

 1. **mkdir build-tool-showcase:**

    ```bash
    git init
    ```

 2. **Install dependencies and configurations:**

    ```bash
    npm install to install the packages and the dependencies like webpack, jest and typescript
    ```

 3. **Run the development server:**

    ```bash
    npm run dev
    ```

 4. **Build for production:**

    ```bash

    npm run build
    ```

 5. **Linting:**

    ```bash
    npm run lint
    ```

 6. **Formatting:**

    ```bash
    npm run format
    ```

-7. **Combined lint & format:**
+ **Combined lint & format:**

    ```bash
    npm run check
    ```

-8. **Run unit tests:**
+   **Run unit tests:**

    ```bash
    npm run test
    ```

-9. **Run tests with coverage:**
+ **Run tests with coverage:**

    ```bash
    npm run test:coverage
    ```